WilliamMarti/CCNA/CCNA/Security/Port Security.md

 ##### Violation Modes

 **Shutdown**  - Effectively shuts down the port by placing it in an err-disabled state
-- Generates syslog
+- Generates syslog/SNMP
 - Violations counter is set to 1
 **Restrict** - Switch Discards traffic from unauthorized MACs.
 - Interface is NOT disabled
 - Generates syslog/SNMP message for each unauthorized MAC
-- Violation counter is incremented by 1 for each violation **Protect** - Switch discards traffci from unauthorized MAC.
+- Violation counter is incremented by 1 for each violation **Protect** - Switch discards traffic from unauthorized MAC.
 - Interface is *not* disabled
 - Does NOT generate syslog/SNMP messages